bpvickers/csv_decision/README.md

  ### `csv_decision` features
  * Fast decision-time performance (see `benchmark.rb`).
- * In addition to simple string matching, can use regular expressions, numeric comparisons and Ruby-style ranges.
+ * In addition to simple string matching, can match common Ruby constants, regular expressions, numeric comparisons and Ruby-style ranges.
+ * Can use column symbols in comparisons for guard conditions -- e.g., > :column.
  * Accepts data as a file, CSV string or an array of arrays.
 (For safety all input data is force encoded to UTF-8, and non-ascii strings are converted to empty strings.)
  * All CSV cells are parsed for correctness, and helpful error messages generated for bad